 Once every so often

-Every so often (once or twice a week) I check my various financial statements and reconcile transactions in the journal:
+Every so often (every week or two) I check my various financial statements and reconcile transactions in the journal:

 - For every transaction in the statement, find the corresponding journal transaction and mark it.